 Conducting Market Research*

 Market research does not have to be highly sophisticated, expensive or complicated.
 It can be a do-it-yourself thing.
-The important thing is to ensure it gives you reliable information that you can use in building your business.
-Market analysis provides information about the market potential that provides the basis for accurate sales forecasting and your marketing strategy.
+The important thing is to ensure the research gives you reliable information that you can use in building your business.
+Market research provides information about the market potential that provides the basis for accurate sales forecasting and your marketing strategy.
 Its basic components include:

 - An estimate of the size or the market for the product/service;